-- 4. For the Similarity option, drag the slider or enter a value to increase or decrease the color range to be preserved. - 5.
-To reverse the effect, so that all colors except the specified color are preserved, select the Reverse option.
+- 4 For the Similarity option, drag the slider or enter a value to increase or decrease the color range to be preserved. - 5 To reverse the effect, so that all colors except the specified color are preserved, select the Reverse option. - To animate this effect, use the keyframe features in the Effect Controls panel.